 Why Kids Konnect wants to improve California’s plans for universal TK

-I just want to say thank you to our lovely parents for supporting Kids Konnect during the TK transition.
-I’ve had lots of people come up to me to discuss how TK will impact our preschools and infant centers, and how it could impact our children’s education.
+Our lovely parents supported Kids Konnect during the TK transition.
+We had lots of people come up to us to discuss how TK will impact our preschools and infant centers, and how it could impact our children’s education.

-I pledge to keep you regularly updated on the state of California’s pledge to introduce TK in the Bay Area and how people are responding to proposed changes.
+We pledged to always keep you regularly updated on the state of California’s pledge to introduce TK in the Bay Area and how people are responding to proposed changes.
 Please read on if you would like to know more about TK and how it is impacting child care across the Bay Area.

-This blog gives you an overview of the TK plans and why Kids Konnect is cautiously optimistic about the introduction and believe CA families deserve more options in care and education.
+This blog gives you an overview of the TK plans and why Kids Konnect was and still is cautiously optimistic about the introduction and believe CA families deserve more options in care and education.

 What is Transitional Kindergarten in California?

 TK brings early-learning education into the public school system.
-The state government aims to include all California four-year-old children by the 2025-26 school year.
+The state government aimed to include all Californian four-year-old children by the 2025-26 school year.
 The TK program makes early-learning child care free for families by introducing a school year before Kindergarten.
+Each year the state is getting closer to achieving this goal and California now ranks 13th in the nation for preschool enrolment for four-year olds.

-California’s bill is supported by Governor Gavin Newsom following the Master Plan for Early Learning and Care, and President Joe Biden’s plans for universal preschool.
+California’s bill was supported by Governor Gavin Newsom following the Master Plan for Early Learning and Care, and former President Joe Biden’s plans for universal preschool.

-However, Kids Konnect is currently against the proposed plans as it stands today.
+However, Kids Konnect was against the proposed plans as they stood back in 2022.

 Why is Kids Konnect Against TK?